You’ve probably heard the phrase “aging gracefully,” but what does that actually mean for your day-to-day life as you enter your 60s?

-Most of us hear it throughout our lives — “Be sure to eat your fruits and vegetables!”
-Although this phrase rings true in every phase of life, it is especially true as you age, according to research conducted by the National Library of Medicine about nutrition’s effect on aging.
+Most of us hear it throughout our lives: “Be sure to eat your fruits and vegetables!”
+Although this phrase rings true in every phase of life, it is especially important as you age, according to research conducted by the National Library of Medicine about nutrition’s effect on aging.

 The results of the study showed that diets that are low in carbohydrates, rich in vegetables, fruits, fish, nuts, cereals, and unsaturated fats, and contain antioxidants, potassium, and omega-3 can: